Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 In Minecraft destroying or placing a block will cause a 'block update'.
 A block update tells neighboring blocks to react to the change.
 An example would be for water to flow in to the newly created space, a torch to pop off after the block it was on has been destroyed or a fence to connect to a newly placed fence post.
 If for performance or stability reasons you want to avoid block updates you can set the query parameter `doBlockUpdates` to false (`PUT /blocks?x=10&y=64&z=-87&doBlockUpdates=false`).
 But be warned, this can cause cosmetic issues such as fences not connecting automatically!

-By default blocks placed through the interface will not cause any items to be dropped.
+By default, blocks placed through the interface will not cause any items to be dropped.
 In the example of the torch, if a block is destroyed, and attached torch will be destroyed too, but not drop as an item.
 If for some reason you do want items to drop you can set the `spawnDrops` query parameter to true (`PUT /blocks?x=10&y=64&z=-87&spawnDrops=true`).

 Both of these query parameters set certain 'block update flags' internally.
 If you know what you are doing you can also set the block update behavior manually.
 But be careful, because this can cause glitchy behavior!
 You can set the block update flags with the query parameter `customFlags`.
-It is a bit string consisting of 7 bits and it will override the behavior set by `doBlockUpdates` and `spawnDrops`.
+It is a bit string consisting of 7 bits, and it will override the behavior set by `doBlockUpdates` and `spawnDrops`.
 For example `PUT /blocks?x=10&y=64&z=-87&customFlags=0000010`.

 The flags are as follows: